Imbestigador

 The series is streaming online on YouTube.

 Overview

 The show premiered on August 2, 2000.
 It began with very casual crime scene reports, which continues to be the usual focus.
 Various crimes were featured, including kidnapping, slavery, child abuse, and various drug-related crimes.
-The team was equipped with hidden cameras for doing entrapment operations with the help of the Philippine National Police, the Department of Social Welfare and Development, the Commission on Human Rights, the National Bureau of Investigation, the Department of Justice and the Philippine Drug Enforcement Agency.
+The team was equipped with hidden cameras for doing entrapment operations with the help of the Philippine National Police, the Department of Social Welfare and Development, the Optical Media Board, the Bureau of Customs, the Bureau of Immigration, the Commission on Human Rights, the National Bureau of Investigation, the Department of Justice and the Philippine Drug Enforcement Agency.

-From crime reports, Imbestigador expanded into an all-around investigative show.
+From crime reports, the show expanded into an all-around investigative show.
 It features societal problems such as corruption, problems in local governments, illegal activities, poverty, disloyalty, cleanliness, education, wasted public funds, the youth and public health and safety.
-The show started dramatizations on July 19, 2014.
+The show started dramatizations on January 19, 2014.

+The show was presented by different reporters such as Emil Sumangil and John Consulta during Enriquez's medical leave from 2022 until his death on August 29, 2023.
+On September 2, 2023, an episode dedicated to Enriquez was aired, with Arnold Clavio serving as the narrator.

 Production

 In March 2020, production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on July 11, 2020.